zohl/anki-tools/README.md

 ## Status

 The library is under heavy development and the whole idea is still experimental.
+At the moment here are partially implemented representations of Anki's internals and a few functions to read them from the database.

 Always make backups of your collections!